pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Map the pretix field `Order email [Text (one line)]` to the HubSpot field `Email (email | string).
 This is useful because HubSpot internally uses the email address as the unique identifier for an entry in the list of contacts.

-If you set "Mode" to `Overwrite`, then the plugin will overwrite any entries in your HubSpot contacts database.
+If you set "Mode" to `Overwrite`, then the plugin will overwrite any fields in your HubSpot database.
-If you set it to `Fill if new`, then
+If you set it to `Fill if new`, then it will only fill the field on a new entry.
-If you set it to `Fill if empty`, then
+If you set it to `Fill if empty`, then the plugin will only fill the field if the field is empty.
-If you set it to `Add to list`, then
+If you set it to `Add to list`, then the plugin will create a list in the HubSpot field.
+The HubSpot field will contain a list of its previous content and the content of the pretix field appended to the end of that list.

 Add more properties and map the information you ask of your customers to the closest matching field in HubSpot.
 For example, your mapping could look like this: